In the Irish language the word for faery is "sidhe" (pronounced shee). It is

 Spunkies originated from Scotland and are thieves of

-unprotected children, leaving an ugly faery changeling in
+unprotected children, leaving an ugly faery changeling

-Succubi and Incubi originate from the Middle East and have
+Succubi and Incubi originate from the Middle East and

-faeries that sexually attack human
+Incubi are male faeries that sexually attack human

 females.
 Persons attacked by these malevolent spirits

 are left with bruises and bite marks.
 Two folk remedies

 the room wards off Incubi & bluebells or phallic-shaped

 magical tools wards off Succubi.

 Sylphs are representatives of the element of air and

 originate form Greece and Egypt.
 They are very tiny,

 winged creatures whose features are slightly human.

 Sylvans originated in Greece and are beautiful wood

 faeries who lure humans to their deaths in the woods.

 Tengu can be found in the woodlands of Japan.
-They are
+They

-shapeshift, usually into animal forms.
+and can shapeshift, usually into animal forms.

-Thussers are a community of small faeries of both genders
+Thussers are a community of small faeries of both

-folk songs of Norway.
+fiddlers playing the folk songs of Norway.
 Humans

 flee from humans.
-Some claim
+Some claim they are metalsmiths,

-felt when you Draw Down the Moon.
+Draw Down the Moon.